-This page outlines information on the various general waivers available thorugh TEA.
+This page outlines information on the various general waivers available through TEA.
 A link is also provided that leads to information regarding the automated waiver system.

 The waiver allows districts and charter schools to request a waiver to substitute a particular course or courses for state credit within the curriculum.
 The commissioner of education is prohibited from exempting essential knowledge and skills under §28.002 or minimum graduation requirements under §28.025 of the Texas Education Code.